 Fenix HM50R Headlamp Review | Average Hiker

-This Fenix HM50R Headlamp Review is easy due to the quality of this rechargeable headlamp.
-Recently, I purchased the Anker 20,000mAh power bank.
-Even though the bank weighs 16 ounces, not having to constantly search for outlets to charge my electronics makes it worth the additional ounces.
-On my recent Arizona Trail hike I never worried about having enough juice for my iPhone and InReach.
+On a side note, with my Fenix headlamp's purchase, I now have a headlamp, GPS tracker, and iPhone to keep charged, so I recently purchased the Anker 20,000mAh power bank.
+Even though the bank weighs 16 ounces, not searching for outlets to charge my electronics makes it worth the additional ounces.

 My hiking style is not that much different from a lot of other hikers.
-If hiking long distances, the days are long, and I often spend time hiking in the dark.
-Shorter section hikes mean I am probably going to be in camp more, but still up after dark.
+If hiking long distances, the days are long, and I often spend time walking in the dark.
+Shorter section hikes mean I am probably going to be in camp more but still up after dark.

 Fenix HM50R Headlamp Review Criteria

 I've never used a rechargeable headlamp and was a little skeptical of weight and burn time, so I did quite a bit of research before making my choice.
 This included reading too many headlamp reviews and squinting at A LOT of tiny little manufacturer specifications.
 After literally hours of research, I've decided my primary criteria are those listed below.

 - Burn Time